Reality TV star Diem Brown dies of cancer at age 32

-NEW YORK (Reuters) - Reality TV star Diem Brown, who gained fame on the MTV show “Real World/Road Rules Challenge,” died on Friday in New York after battling cancer, People magazine reported.
+NEW YORK, Nov 14 (Reuters) - Reality TV star Diem Brown, who gained fame on the MTV show “Real World/Road Rules Challenge,” died on Friday in New York after battling cancer, People magazine reported.
 She was 32.

 “Diem was a true fighter and brought passion to everything she touched,” MTV said in a statement.
 Brown had chronicled her fight against the disease in a blog for People.com.